Onto-Med/gfo-light/docs/README.md

 Situations are combinations of contextually related attributives.
 Situations can be static (**state**) or dynamic (**process**) and can have parts (*hasSituationPart/situationPartOf*).
-States can only consist of static parts (i.e., attributives or states), while processes can consist of both static and dynamic parts (i.e., attributives, states or processes).
+States can only consist of static parts (i.e., attributives or states), while processes can consist of both static and dynamic parts (i.e., attributives, states, or processes).
 Continuants can participate in situations (*participatesIn/hasParticipant*).
 Situations can take place (*locatedIn*) in objects.
 Situations can lead to (*leadsTo/resultsFrom*) or cause (*causes/causedBy*) further situations.

 > [!NOTE]
-> In GFO-full, several further types of situations (e.g., object situations, presentic situations and situoids) are considered (see [Loebe, F. et al. (2022).
+> In GFO-full, several further types of situations (e.g., object situations, presentic situations, and situoids) are considered (see [Loebe, F. et al. (2022).
 GFO: The General Formal Ontology.](https://doi.org/10.3233/AO-220264), [Burek, P. et al. (2024).
 Ontologically Founded Design Patterns for Situation Modeling.](https://doi.org/10.62036/ISD.2024.85)).
 > GFO-light only distinguishes between static (states) and dynamic (processes) situations.
 > This makes it easier for domain experts to choose an appropriate GFO-light category for a specific use case, i.e., to use states for modelling static knowledge and processes for modelling dynamic knowledge.